tibco-bnl/workshop-tibco-platform/README.md

 ## (C) Install the platform
-Once a Kubernetes platform (controlplain and dataplain) is installed the TIBCO platform can be installed.
+Once a Kubernetes platform (Control Plane and Data Plane) is installed the TIBCO platform can be installed.
 For that the following procedures apply:

 1. ** Work in progress ** Docker Desktop Kubernetes.
 To install the TIBCO Platform use the following steps:
     1. [Login to the Ubuntu image on WSL](docs/xxxxxx.md).